Anima (Thom Yorke album): Writing and recording

 Yorke wrote Anima following a period of writer's block and anxiety.
-Inspired by seeing the electronic musician Flying Lotus improvising live with loops, Yorke and longtime collaborator Nigel Godrich developed Anima through live performances and studio work.
+Inspired by seeing the electronic musician Flying Lotus improvising live with loops, Yorke and his longtime collaborator Nigel Godrich developed Anima through live performances and studio work.
 Yorke would send Godrich "sprawling" unfinished tracks and Godrich would edit them into shorter samples and loops, which Yorke wrote vocals to.

-They performed several Anima tracks, including "Not the News", on the tour for Yorke's previous album Tomorrow's Modern Boxes.
+Yorke and Godrich performed several Anima tracks, including "Not the News", on the tour for Yorke's previous album, Tomorrow's Modern Boxes (2014).
 Philip Selway, the drummer for Yorke's band Radiohead, contributed "sped-up drums" to "Impossible Knots".
 Joey Waronker, the drummer for another Yorke project, Atoms for Peace, appears on the end of "The Axe".

 Music and lyrics

 Anima comprises electronic music with "layers of electronic fuzz and deconstructed noise".
 Pitchfork characterised it as "full of wraithlike frequencies and fibrillating pulses".
 Yorke said its themes include anxiety and dystopia; he felt that dystopian environments were "a really good way of expressing anxiety creatively".
 The title Anima, a reference to the psychoanalyst Carl Jung's concepts of the anima and animus, came from Yorke's interest in dreams.

-The Independent liked the opening track, "Traffic", to the "heady grooves and pulses" of the electronic artist Floating Points.
+The Independent likened the opening track, "Traffic", to the "heady grooves and pulses" of the electronic artist Floating Points.
 "Dawn Chorus" is a "reverential song about loss, nostalgia, and regret" with "hushed", almost-spoken vocals.
 The "Not the News" melody resembles a ticking clock and builds to a "mass of chaotic orchestration".
-"Impossible Knots" features a "propulsive electric bassline", and the final track, "Runwayaway", has "trance-like" blues guitar.
+"Impossible Knots" features a "propulsive electric bassline".
+The final track, "Runwayaway", has "trance-like" blues guitar.